How Do You Deal With a Crush on a Married Man?

 He is devastatingly attractive, he is totally wonderful, you can't get him out of your mind—and he's already taken.
 What do you do?

 Like many, many women, I have been in this situation more than once in my life.
-Whether you yourself are single, attached, married ... it can happen to you.
+Whether you yourself are single, attached, married, this can definitely happen to you.
 This is my take on the classic crush on the married man.

 What Is a Crush?

 According to Urban Dictionary, a crush is "a burning desire to be with someone who you find very attractive and extremely special."
-It would be a sad life indeed if you never had encounters with people you consider to be very attractive and extremely special!
+It would be a sad life indeed if you never encountered someone you consider to be very attractive and extremely special!

-While it is a common first stage for a romantic relationship, it does not and often doesn't lead to one.
+While it is a common first stage for a romantic relationship, crushes don't often lead to one.
 Crushes are especially known for being short-lived, and they are often pointed towards people who are unattainable, such as celebrities.
 This is especially common amongst young people who are just learning about romantic relationships.
-Though those feelings are very real and very strong, but when those feelings are not reciprocated by the other person, crushes eventually fade and pass.
+Though those feelings are very real and very strong, when those feelings are not reciprocated by the other person, the crush will eventually fade and come to pass.

 Crushes Are Completely Normal

 To have a crush on someone, no matter whether one or both of you are not available is absolutely normal.

 Playful flirting and games are part of basic human interaction.
 Feeling that you are attractive, interesting and able to love feels wonderful.
 It causes a physical, chemical reaction in our brains.
 It makes us happy.